glotzerlab/signac-examples/projects/README.md

 **UNLESS OTHERWISE STATED, ALL CODE PROVIDED AS PART OF THIS EXAMPLE COLLECTION (projects/*) IS RELEASED INTO THE PUBLIC DOMAIN!**

-The full copy right notice can be found in [LICENSE.txt](LICENSE.txt).
+The full copyright notice can be found in [LICENSE.txt](LICENSE.txt).